josh-uaaa/Exercism_Solutions/exercism_solutions/python_solutions/README.md

-### Python Solutions
+### Exercism - Python Solutions
 ---
-**Purpose:** To refresh my knowledge and skills on Python in preparation for continuing learning AI/ML.
+**Purpose:** To refresh my knowledge and skills on Python in preparation for continuing learning AI/ML concepts.

 **Start Date:** Sept.
 18, 2024.